magarenzo/Zipcode-Query/README.md

 # zipcode-query
-Uses PHP to connect to a PostgreSQL database and query data
+Query for data relating to a user-inputted zipcode

 ---